-All of these factors, taken together, indicate that religious leaders need to have tools which help them to continually learn more about themselves, their faith communities, their context, and ways of intervening in a variety of situations.
+All of these factors, taken together, indicate that religious leaders need to have tools that help them to continually learn more about themselves, their faith communities, their context, and ways of intervening in a variety of situations.
 These tools also need to emphasize the wisdom of the leader and the faith community regarding the context in which they minister while encouraging perspective taking and examination of closely held beliefs.
 One tool that addresses all of these needs is the peer learning group.

-Ministers have found ways to get together in many configurations over the years.
-Perhaps the most common among protestant pastors is the lectionary study group which provides participants opportunities to reflect on the scripture readings for sermon preparation for upcoming worship experiences.
-A second common type has been the support group which forms for emotional and spiritual nurture and undergirding of the members.
+Ministers have found ways to get together in many formations over the years.
+Perhaps the most common among protestant pastors is the lectionary study group, which provides participants opportunities to reflect on the scripture readings for sermon preparation for upcoming worship experiences.
+A second common type is the support group, which forms for the emotional and spiritual nurture and undergirding of the members.
+And the third common model is the book study group, which focuses on a single book commonly read by the group members for each meeting time.
+The peer learning group carries some of the elements of these three models, but it has a more precise purpose and expected outcome.